We all know that protein is an important component in a healthy diet, but the amount we need as we age may be higher than previously thought.

 - Potatoes: 4 grams per 1 medium white potato

 - Spinach: 3 grams per ½ cup cooked

 - Broccoli: 2 grams per ½ cup cooked

 - Brussels sprouts: 2 grams per ½ cup

 Another easy way to up your protein intake, especially if you’re not able to sit down for a meal, is with high protein drinks or bars.
 Just make sure that they’re not adding a lot of sugar along with the protein.
 Reading labels is crucial for determining which supplement or bar offers real nutrition instead of excess sugars and other fillers.

 The supplement or bar protein sources can vary from soy, milk, egg, whey, pea, rice, or hemp protein.
 Choosing which type depends on your dietary preferences, as well as what kind your body can easily digest.
 For those who have gastrointestinal problems, such as an irritable bowel or lactose intolerance, avoid lactose based protein (from milk or whey) or soy, if beans cause GI distress.

 If you love to snack on protein bars, keep in mind that many of them are candy bars in disguise.
 Look for bars that contain at least ten grams of protein, 15 grams or less of sugar, no more than four grams of fat, and a caloric content of 350 calories or less.
 Fiber is a great addition so check if that’s in the mix, as well.

 Something as simple as increasing your daily protein intake can make a significant difference in how your body ages.
-Maintaining your muscle mass throughout your lifetime can help you continue to be active and strong.
+Maintaining your muscle mass on your own or with the Aaptiv app throughout your lifetime can help you continue to be active and strong.